 - What advice do you have for me, as someone interested in this career field and/or organization?

 - Does your organization offer internships, if so, how do I apply?

 - Dress appropriately (see Dress for Success 101)

 - Make your resume easy to locate (carry them in a folder or briefcase)

 - Don’t forget to smile!

 - To follow up successfully, ask for a business card.
 Use the back to jot down a quick note about follow-up steps or a reminder about the conversation.

-- If you are interested in following up with an employer, send a thank-you note within 24 – 48 hours (may be sent by e-mail).
-You can include a copy of your resume and express the desire to learn more or that you would like to apply and would like the opportunity to interview.
+- If you are interested in following up with an employer, send a thank-you note within 24-48 hours (it may be sent by e-mail).
+You can include a copy of your resume and express the desire to learn more ... or that you want to apply and would like the opportunity to interview.